MohammedRashad/Simplex/README.md

 # Simplex
 Simple Programming Language.
-Inspired by Lisp.
+Inspired by Lisp.<br/>
+A Lisp for everyone, and no one.

 ## Introduction